sidd-kishan/PicoPiFi/README.md

 make -j$(nproc --all)
 ```

-Copy the resulting pico_webserver.uf2 file to the Pico mass storage device manually.
+Copy the resulting PicoPiFi.uf2 file to the Pico mass storage device manually.

-Content it is serving is in /fs
-If you change any files there, run ./regen-fsdata.sh

-By default it shows a webpage that led you toggle the Pico's led, and allows you to switch to BOOTSEL mode.